sillsdev/TheCombine/README.md

     `dotnet tool update --global dotnet-reportgenerator-globaltool --version 5.0.4`
 11. [dotnet-project-licenses](https://github.com/tomchavakis/nuget-license)
     `dotnet tool update --global dotnet-project-licenses`
-12. Tools for generating the self installer [Linux Only]:
+12. Tools for generating the self installer [Linux only]:

     - [makeself](https://makeself.io/) - a tool to make self-extracting archives in Unix
     - [pandoc](https://pandoc.org/installing.html#linux) - a tool to convert Markdown documents to PDF.
-In addition to `pandoc`, the `weasyprint` PDF engine is required.
-These may be installed on Debian-based distributions by
+    - `weasyprint` a PDF engine for `pandoc`.

+    These can be installed on Debian-based distributions by running:
-      running:

     ```console
-      sudo apt install -y pandoc weasyprint
+    sudo apt install -y makeself pandoc weasyprint
     ```

 ### Prepare the Environment